What is the Silicon Valley Program?

 CMC launched this innovative undergraduate internship program in Silicon Valley, whose overall governance is based in the Robert Day School of Economics and Finance.
 The Silicon Valley Program (SVP) is a semester-length off-campus study option for students from The Claremont Colleges.

-- Two full-credit seminar courses in Economics including Industrial Organization and Quantitative Data Analysis (ECON 165 CM and ECON 123 CM)
+- A full-credit seminar courses in Economics - Industrial Organization (ECON 165 CM)

 Who is eligible to apply?